top of page

 What is a Greek pagan city doing in Israel?

-As related in the Bible, Moses allotted captured territory east of the Jordan River to the tribes of Reuven and Gad and half the tribe of Manasseh.
-However, after First Temple times, this side of the Jordan River was under Jewish control for only a limited period during the reigns of the Hasmoneans and Herod the Great.
-There were, however, Jewish villages in the Golan Heights during the Byzantine period.
+As related in the Bible, Moses allotted captured territory east of the Jordan River to the tribes of Reuven, Gad and half of the tribe of Manasseh.
+After First Temple times, however, the eastern side of the Jordan River was under Jewish control for only a limited time during the reigns of the Hasmoneans and Herod the Great.

 HIKE TO SUSSITA FROM THE LOWER PARKING LOT